Coping With Cravings When You're Quitting Tobacco

-Tell yourself you will wait 20 minutes and see if the urge is still there.
+Tell yourself you'll wait awhile and see if the urge is still there.

 - Call a friend to get support.

-- Think about your smoking and quit-smoking environment.
+- Think about your tobacco use and your goals.

-- Think about the benefits of not smoking, such as health, pride, and cleanliness.
+- Think about the benefits of not using tobacco, such as health, pride, and cleanliness.

-- Think about the negative effects of smoking, such as harm to your family, yellow teeth, and shortness of breath.
+- Think about the negative effects of tobacco use, such as shortness of breath, harm to your family, and yellow teeth.

-- Tell yourself that you only need to keep from smoking one day at a time.
+- Remind yourself that you really don't want to use tobacco and that you only need to avoid it one day at a time.